What killed Swati Jamdade? The preference for a son, a sonography error or an illegal abortion?

 The postmortem findings are surprising because ectopic pregnancies do not usually last as long as Swati Jamdade’s had.
 More surprising was the fact that none of the doctors Swati Jamdade had previously seen detected the condition through ultrasounds.
 An ultrasound or sonography is conducted for various reasons during the course of pregnancy and one of the reasons is to ensure that the embryo is attached in the uterus.
 An embryo growing outside the uterus is not viable.
 “It is extremely rare for an ectopic pregnancy to advance up to four months,” said a senior gynaecologist not related to the case.

 Swati Jamdade had two ultrasounds, say the police.
-The first one was at Puducherry when she visited her parents in January and the second one was at Godake’s clinic in Belgavi.
-According to police investigation, Khidrapure referred the Jamdades to Godake.
+The first one was at Puducherry when she visited her parents in January and the second one was at Ghodake’s clinic in Belgavi.
+According to police investigation, Khidrapure referred the Jamdades to Ghodake.

 “I have given the report on the basis of what I saw on the scan,” said Dr S Natarajan, the doctor in Puducherry who conducted the first ultrasound.
 “Her pregnancy was not ectopic.”